Into the Wind

 About the Narrator

-Karen Bovenmyer earned an MFA in Creative Writing: Popular Fiction from the University of Southern Maine.
+Karen Menzel (née Bovenmyer) earned an MFA in Creative Writing: Popular Fiction from the University of Southern Maine.
 She teaches and mentors students at Iowa State University and Western Technical College.
 She is the 2016 recipient of the Horror Writers Association Mary Wollstonecraft Shelley Scholarship.
-Her poems, short stories and novellas appear in more than 40 publications, and her first novel, Swift for the Sun, debuted from Dreamspinner Press on March 27, 2017.
-Karen’s website is at http://karenbovenmyer.com/.
+Her poems, short stories and novellas appear in more than 40 publications and her first novel, SWIFT FOR THE SUN, debuted from Dreamspinner Press in 2017.